HappyShadowCoder/FlaskPDFMerger/README.md

 ***

 ### 📜 Version
+**v1.0.0**

-**v1.0.0** - Initial release with full PDF merging functionality and web interface.
+Initial release with full PDF merging functionality and web interface.

+**v2.0.0**

+Major Security and Reliability Update 🔒
+This version introduces a robust IP address handling fix for reverse proxies and the addition of a dedicated admin check API endpoint to ensure secure and reliable access to administrative features.